How HERDD bedding works.

 Look for the area where your animal has urinated & dig your rake in & under the wet patch.
 Pick up & flip over on to a dry area.
 Using your rake scoop out the saturated clumps & dispose.
 Any bedding that doesn’t fall from the rake with a gentle shake, is soiled & can be removed.

 You only need to remove manure & these saturated clumps (& hay scraps).
-The rest can stay, & any mildly wet areas will dry out during the day in a well ventilated barn.
+The rest can stay, & any mildly wet areas will dry during the day in a ventilated barn.
 Leave wet patches exposed to dry out for the day if you can.

-You will see your manure pile slow down its accumulation rate, and we know that saves effort!
+You will see your manure pile slow down its accumulation rate, and we know that saves you effort!

 Clean HERDD bed